DZykov/PyShell/readme.md

 ## Features
    - Shell supports all comands and unix based packages
    - Voice assistant supports two languages: english and russian
+   - Voice assistant can take inputs for commands
    - Easy configuaration of shell scripts and voice assistant
    - Easy change of voice
    - Supports piping